Stringcharts

 Patrick Byrne (1790s – 1863)

 The first column of this chart is the testimony of the harper and tradition-bearer, Patrick Byrne, as written down in 1849 by John Bell (Glasgow University Library MS Farmer 332, published by H.G.
 Farmer, ‘Some Notes on the Irish Harp’, Music & Letters vol XXIV, April 1943).
-Byrne’s testimony is not problem-free; his counts above the sisters have been emended once by Bell, and even then they don’t add up to the 37 positions which Byrne’s harp had.
-I am suggesting one further emendation, adding three to the count of the second-smallest gauge.
+Byrne’s testimony is not problem-free; most obviously he doesn’t tell us the actual gauges, and the mm diameters are my suggestions.
+His counts above the sisters have been emended by Bell, and even then they don’t add up to the 38 positions which Byrne’s harp apparently had.
 I don’t know if this vagueness about the exact count of each gauge above na comhluighe (the sisters) might be because John Bell was getting very confused and writing down wrong information, or because Patrick Byrne did not really think it mattered very much exactly where the treble transition points were between gauges.

 My header photo shows me stringing a copy of one of the 1820s John Egan wire-strung Irish harps, from memory without using a written string-list.